 Prior to this initial public offering, there has been no public market for our Class A ordinary shares or ADSs.
-Our ADSs have been approved for listing on the New York Stock Exchange.
+We have applied to list our ADSs on the New York Stock Exchange.
 Our Class A ordinary shares will not be listed on any exchange or quoted for trading on any over-the-counter trading system.